Fixing MS Access Object Dependencies Not Working or Missing Issue!

 • Macros and code modules.

 To use the object dependency feature you need to enable the name Autocorrect feature.
-Because if it is kept disabled, you will get a notification to turn it on before viewing off the dependency information.
+Because if it is kept disabled, you will get a notification to turn it on before viewing the dependency information.

-Try The Recommended Option:
+Try The Recommended Option

-Sometimes the MS Access objects go missing or won’t work either due to corruption issues encountered in any specific Access database object. or due to entire Access database corruption.
-In that case, also you have the option to recover lost Access database objects professional MS Access Repair & Recovery Tool.
+Sometimes the MS Access objects go missing or won’t work either due to corruption issues encountered in any specific Access database object. or due to the entire Access database corruption.
+In that case, also you have the option to recover lost Access database objects using a professional MS Access Repair & Recovery Tool.

 * By clicking the Download button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.